Ransomware: The role of cyber insurance in protecting businesses

 It’s also important to remember that having a data breach insurance policy that covers ransomware does not necessarily mean you can expect to be reimbursed for any ransom payments.
 In fact, many insurers now place limits on how much they will pay out for such a breach, and in what circumstances.

-However, different insurers may have their own definitions of what these standards involve, so it’s vital firms study their policies carefully and ensure they are clear on the language they use.
+However, different insurance companies may have their own definitions of what these standards involve, so it’s vital firms study their policies carefully and ensure they are clear on the language they use.

 Can cyber insurers help make organizations more secure or resilient against ransomware?